Montyscripts/SpeakSee-v1.5/README.md

 Click “Install Now” and let it do its thing

 ✅ Step 3: Re-run the Installer
-Once Python is installed, run SpeakSee_Installer.bat again to keep setup rolling.
+Once Python is installed, run SpeakSee_Install.bat again to keep setup rolling.

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 🚀 SpeakSee Installation Guide🌐